 Federal Income Tax Deadlines

-Federal tax deadlines structure your entire year as an Uber driver, with Form 1040 due April 15 and quarterly payments on January 15, April 15, June 15, and September 15.
+Federal tax deadlines structure your entire year as an Uber driver, with the SA100 return due April 15 and quarterly payments on January 15, April 15, June 15, and September 15.
 These deadlines apply uniformly regardless of state residency.
-Missing them triggers 0.5% monthly failure-to-file penalties plus 0.5% failure-to-pay penalties under IRS code §6651.
+Missing them triggers 0.5% monthly failure-to-file penalties plus 0.5% failure-to-pay penalties under HMRC code §6651.

-As an independent contractor, you must track Uber earnings from Form 1099-K and report them on Schedule C. Quarterly estimated taxes via Form 1040-ES help avoid underpayment penalties.
+As an independent contractor, you must track Uber earnings from Form 1099-K and report them on Self Assessment.
+Quarterly estimated taxes via the SA100 return-ES help avoid underpayment penalties.
 Use apps like Hurdlr for automatic mileage deduction and business expenses tracking.

 Plan for self-employment tax on Schedule SE, covering both employer and employee portions.
 Deduct vehicle costs with standard mileage rate or actual expenses like fuel receipts and maintenance records.
 Experts recommend keeping digital receipts for tolls, parking fees, and phone expenses year-round.